 FAQs

-What is the biggest disadvantage of Medicare Advantage?
+What are the biggest Medicare Advantage weaknesses?

 Most Medicare beneficiaries would agree that the network restrictions and constant need for approvals and referrals are the biggest disadvantages to Medicare Advantage plans.
-These plan restrictions can be problematic for individuals that want the freedom to choose their doctors.
+These plan restrictions can be problematic for individuals who want the freedom to choose their doctors.

 What is excluded from a Medicare Advantage plan?